MichaelVorster/fertighaus/README.md

 # Small Web Server

-A small web server that allows for the upload of a simple csv file
+- A small web server that allows for the upload of a simple csv file
+- Or posting CSV file to API endpoint at `http://127.0.0.1:5000/post-csv/`

 ## Requirements
 - Python 3